-Simulation can be used to assess learners where the opportunity to assess naturally occurring evidence is unlikely or not possible, for example assessment relating to a breach of confidentiality or privacy, health and safety, fire and emergency procedures.
+Simulation can only be used to assess learners where the opportunity to assess naturally occurring evidence is unlikely or not possible, for example assessment relating to health and safety, fire and emergency procedures.
 It should not include routine activities that must be covered by performance evidence.
-It should only be used when performance evidence is unlikely to be generated through normal working practices.

-5.6.2Witness testimony
+5.6.2 Witness testimony